CARES Act Emergency Grant Funds

 Sierra Nevada University 45-Day Fund Report

-- Sierra Nevada College signed and returned the Certification and Agreement to apply for funds from the CARES Act agreeing to use 50% of any funds received to provide direct Emergency Financial Aid Grants to students.
+- Sierra Nevada College signed and returned the Certification and Agreement to apply for funds from the CARES Act, agreeing to use at least 50% of any funds received to provide direct Emergency Financial Aid Grants to students.

 - The total amount of funds received from the CARES Act was $276,835 for Emergency Financial Aid Grants.

 - To date $197,600 funds have been distributed.
 The application for funds is available above.

 - The estimated number of students eligible for these funds is approximately 264.

 - Total number of students who have received Emergency Financial Aid Grant to date is 194.